HaoTingChang/Voices-Transform-Project/guide.md

 rm -rf Voices-Transform-Project
 ```

-TIMIT is a paid dataset so we sneak and upload the dataset on our github.
+TIMIT is a paid dataset so we sneak and upload the dataset on our own github repo.
-Then copy the dataset into dataset folder in repository and remove the clone reposity since it's only for dataset.
+Then copy the dataset into dataset folder in repository and remove the clone reposity since it won't do much help for now.

-5. Dataset Partition
+5.Dataset Partition
 ---

-Dataset is supposed to be partition with training set and test set.
+Dataset is supposed to be partitioned into training set and test set.

 ```
 cd deep-voice-conversion/dataset